Net-AI-Git/LLMs-01---comparison/README.md

 ### Running the Comparison

-1. **Open the Jupyter Notebook** and execute all cells in order
+1. **Open the Google Colab Notebook** and run all cells in order
+2. **Automatic Setup**: The notebook will automatically install all required packages
-2. **Model Loading**: The notebook will automatically download and load all models (this may take several minutes on first run)
+3. **Model Loading**: The system will download and load all models (this may take 5-10 minutes on first run)
-3. **Start Interactive Chat**: Run the final cell to begin the chat interface
+4. **Start Interactive Chat**: Run the final cell to begin the chat interface
-4. **Multi-Model Interaction**: Type your questions and see responses from all models simultaneously
+5. **Multi-Model Interaction**: Type your questions and see responses from all models simultaneously

 ### Example Interaction